Newsletter

 At the ceremony, Shapira said his grandfather, Moshe Chaim Shapira, defied the Nazi regime by opening the Jewish Agency offices in Austria, where he “succeeded in saving 2,000 Jews.”

 “My son Aner, who was born on the same date as my grandfather, arrived on Oct.
 7 at the Re’im forest to celebrate with friends,” he said in Hebrew.
 “When the attack began, he contacted his commander and set out for his base.
 On the way, he and others took shelter.
 According to survivors, Aner was the last to enter the shelter.
 There were 27 people inside.
-He calmed them and, realizing they did not know what to do, declared that he would defend them.”
+He calmed them, and realizing that they did not know what to do, declared that he would defend them.”

 Shapira described how his son tossed eight separate grenades out of the shelter and back at the terrorists who threw them.